Komdosh/CrackingTheCodingInterview/17-hard/README.md

 #### Complexity
-Time Complexity: `O(n)` - we iterate over cards list and then remove one element from it until list is not empty Space Complexity: `O(n)`
+Time Complexity: `O(N)` - we iterate over cards list and then remove one element from it until list is not empty Space Complexity: `O(N)`

 #### Implementation